Manasseh Sogavare: Education Background

-He graduated with a bachelor’s degree in accounting and Economics from the University of the South Pacific (USP) and a Masters’ Degree in Management Studies from the University of Waikato in New Zealand.
+He graduated with a bachelor's degree in accounting and Economics from the University of the South Pacific (USP) and a master's degree in management studies from the University of Waikato in New Zealand.

 Political career

 Early career

 Sogavare was the Permanent Secretary of the Ministry of Finance from February 1994 to October 1996.
 Prior to his election to Parliament, he served as the Commissioner of Inland Revenue, Director of the Central Bank of the Solomon Islands, and Chairman of the Solomon Islands National Provident Fund.
 He was first elected to the National Parliament from the East Choiseul constituency in the 6 August 1997 election.

 Under Prime Minister Bartholomew Ulufa'alu, Sogavare became Minister of Finance and Treasury in 1997 but was dismissed from that post by Ulufa'alu in mid-July 1998.
 Sogavare said that he was shocked at the dismissal, as he could see no reason for it and no reason was given, and he demanded an explanation.
 A few days later, Ulufa'alu said that the decision was motivated by the need for the government to maintain the numbers to stay in power.
 In early August 1998, Sogavare withdrew his support for Ulufa'alu and his government, accusing Ulufa'alu of authoritarian and hypocritical leadership and of emphasizing stability only to protect himself.

 Sogavare was chosen as the deputy leader of the opposition in late September 1998, with Solomon Mamaloni as the leader.
 Following Mamaloni's death in January 2000, Sogavare was elected as the leader of the opposition later that month.
 He received the votes of all ten members of the opposition who were present.